medialab/xan/docs/cmd/dedup.md

                         no rows will be flushed before the whole file has been read if -S/--sorted is not used.
     -e, --external      Use an external btree index to keep the index on disk and avoid overflowing RAM.
-Does not work with -l/--keep-last.
+Does not work with -l/--keep-last and --keep-duplicates.
+    --keep-duplicates   Retrieve only the duplicated rows.

 Common options:
     -h, --help               Display this message